steven-lolong/WPwTLF-SS2022/README.md

-# WPwTLF-SS2022
-Web Programming with The Laravel Framework - Summer Semester 2022
+# Web Programming with Laravel Framework

+### Summer Semester 2022
+### By: Steven Lolong

+Send your assignment by e-mail to steven.lolong@uni-tuebingen.de